Blog

 Texas Bluebonnet plans can also authorize pediatric home health for children with complex medical needs.
 Private duty nursing hours may be approved for members requiring continuous skilled supervision due to technology dependency or unstable medical conditions.

-How Family Healthcare Authorization Works for Home Health
+How Family Healthcare Authorization Works — Step by Step

-Home health care under any Texas Medicaid managed care plan requires a physician order certifying that skilled care is medically necessary and that the member meets homebound criteria (for skilled nursing and therapy).
-Your primary care physician, a hospital discharge planner, or a specialist can initiate this order.
-Patients being discharged from Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest frequently have discharge planning teams who can coordinate directly with a home health agency on your behalf.
+Home health care under any Texas Medicaid managed care plan requires a physician order.
+Your primary care physician, a hospital discharge planner, or a specialist certifies that skilled care is medically necessary.
+Patients being discharged from Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest often have discharge planning teams who coordinate directly with a home health agency on your behalf.
+The sooner orders are placed, the faster care can begin.

-Once physician orders are obtained, the home health agency submits a prior authorization request to Family Healthcare.
-This request includes the plan of care, diagnosis codes, the specific services being requested, and the frequency and duration of visits.
+Once physician orders are in place, the home health agency submits a prior authorization request to Family Healthcare.
+This request includes the plan of care, diagnosis codes, specific services requested, and visit frequency and duration.
 Family Healthcare reviews the request against medical necessity criteria and responds with an authorization number for approved services.
+This typically takes one to three business days.

-Home health authorizations are typically issued for 60-day certification periods, consistent with Medicare and Medicaid home health requirements.
+Home health authorizations are typically issued in 60-day certification periods, consistent with Medicaid home health requirements.
 When continued care is clinically appropriate, the agency initiates a reauthorization request.
-Families are kept informed throughout this process so care continues without interruption during weight-bearing recovery phases, wound healing, or other ongoing management milestones.
+Families are kept informed so care continues without interruption during wound healing, post-surgical recovery, or ongoing chronic disease management.

 For most Texas Medicaid managed care members, cost-sharing for covered home health services is minimal or zero.
-Medicaid plans are designed to eliminate financial barriers to medically necessary care for qualifying members.
-If you are unsure whether your specific Texas Bluebonnet plan has any copay or cost-sharing associated with home health visits, call the member services number on the back of your Family Healthcare insurance card before services begin.
-The home health agency's intake team can also help you understand what documentation to have ready and what to expect during the authorization process.
+Medicaid plans are designed to eliminate financial barriers for qualifying members.
+If you are unsure whether your specific Texas Bluebonnet plan carries any copay, call the member services number on the back of your Family Healthcare insurance card before services begin.

 Conditions Treated Under Family Healthcare Home Health Coverage